bunnydeviloper/workout/README.md

 // TODO: add an input to search travel desination
 // TODO: add a map, make a route for your climb, and track it on the map

-// TODO: add each day's result to local storage or somewhere so you can track your progress